willfolsom/react-mirror/README.md

 #### `npm start`

-This runs the app in the development mode.
+This runs the app in the development mode.<br/>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br/>
 The page will reload if you make edits.

 #### `npm run build`

-Builds the app as a usable Chrome Extension to the **build** folder.
+Builds the app as a usable Chrome Extension to the **build** folder.<br/>
 Navigate to **chrome://extensions** in Chrome, then click **Load unpacked** and select the base **build** folder.<br/>
 After loading the extension, it can be debugged in the same way as the web app.

 ### et cetera

 Noteworthy to checkout the manifest.json and background scripts.
-Sample background.ts and contentscript.ts is provided.
+Sample background.ts and contentscript.ts are provided.